Aaronius/penpal/README.md

 `destroy: () => void`

 A method that, when called, will disconnect any messaging channels, event listeners, etc. You may call this even before a connection has been established.
-See [Closing the Connection](#closing-the-connection) for more information.
+See [Destroying the Connection](#destroying-the-connection) for more information.

 ---